Hero background

 Help children grow with confidence

-You work alongside local teachers and families, encouraging young children to learn English and build confidence through games, songs and creative activities.
+Work alongside local teachers and families, encouraging little ones to learn English and build confidence through games, songs and creative activities.

 Help children grow with confidence

-This project is included in Group Volunteer Trip to Kenya
+This project is part of Group volunteering trip in Kenya

 The Weekly Program